meower-community/Octavia/README.md

 ## Future improvements
 * ~~Add a real natural-language AI~~ Outside of scope of original project idea.
-* ~~Add options to use different databases other than TinyDB~~ Will likely use MongoDB in the future.
+* ~~Add options to use different databases other than TinyDB~~ Will likely use MontyDB in the future.
 * Add feature to allow talking to Octavia in Meower chats/DMs.
-* Add per-message custom PFPs to show Octavia's expressions. *(Will not be implemented until Meower B6)*
+* Add per-message custom PFPs to show Octavia's expressions. *(Will not be implemented until Meower Release 1)*

-## License
-Octavia is licensed using Meower's [MEOW License.](https://github.com/meower-media-co/Octavia/blob/main/LICENSE) You are completely free to use this source code in any way, shape, or form, with or without credit, for commerical or personal use.
-You are also free to change, remove, or keep this license. **Absolutely no patent use is permitted.**